Castelvill/SandstormBox/docs/Instructions.md

 **Parameters**

-- [output] (string) - giving an id to a new context creates a variable in the current scope or overwrites the value of the existing variable with the same id.
+- [output] (context) - giving an id to a new context creates a variable in the current scope or overwrites the value of the existing variable with the same id.

 ## similar